randao/randao/README.en.md

 created with different initial parameters, but the basic rules are same.

 For example, if we need high security, we can substantially increase the pledge of the first phase.
-Thus, the cost to lead to failure of RNG process by not revealing s is greatly increased.
+Thus, the cost of leading to failure of RNG process by not revealing s is greatly increased.
 And for the contracts without much interest involved, the minimum number of participants and the ledge can be lower.